jeantody/hestia-core/README.md

 ![Preview](assets/preview.gif)

 Welcome to **Project Hestia**\!
-This is a modular start page designed to give you full control over your browser's new tab experience.
-It runs entirely in the browser (no complex backend required) but includes powerful integrations for your homelab services.
+This is a modular, grid-based dashboard that runs entirely in the browser (no complex backend required) but includes powerful integrations for your homelab services.

+This was made for personal use but as I made more features available, I thought this could be shared with anyone willing to learn how the framework operates.

+Inspired by the likes of Homarr, Dash., and Homepage.

 ## ✨ Features